Learning about the product catalog

 |Definitive Hardware Library (DHL)||is also a subset of Product Catalog.
 It enables you to add hardware products that an organization approves for its use.|

 You must specify the model or version, and patch number for each product catalog entry.
 For software products, you can also set a market version in the product catalog entry.
-The software license management engine in BMC Asset Management uses the Market Version to determine whether that product catalog entry has a related software license contract.
+The software license management engine in Remedy Asset Management uses the Market Version to determine whether that product catalog entry has a related software license contract.
 For information about market version, see Managing software licenses in your organization using normalization.

 The product catalog holds normalized values of attributes for a given hardware or software product.
 It enables you to categorize a Configuration Item (CI) to a granular level with manufacturer and model names, and the three-tiered set of categorization attributes, namely Category, Type, Item (CTI).
 These attributes are applied to CIs during normalization so that all instances of a given product have the same values.
 When a CI matches the product name and the manufacturer of a product catalog entry, it receives values from that product catalog entry for the categorization attributes.